 - Personal goals – Are you interested in work/life balance?
 Helping others?
-Being a leader within an industry or company?
+Becoming a leader within an industry or company?

 Are my MBA career goals realistic?

 - Is this an industry that typically hires MBAs?
-Certain industries are clear feeders for MBA programs, while other industries may require more research.
-Many MBA programs have a list of typical companies that recruit at the school.
+Specific industries are clear feeders for MBA programs, while other industries may require more research.
+Many MBA programs list typical companies that recruit at the school.
 So it’s worth investigating the industries that seem to value an MBA.

 - Does my career goal require an MBA?
 Even within non-traditional industries, an MBA may be valuable in certain functions.
 A film director may not benefit from an MBA.
 But, the finance director at the studio may require formal business training.

 - Is the level I am seeking in my short-term goal realistic?
-Investigate the typical post-MBA title for your chosen industry and function to make sure you understand the typical career path.
-If you have significantly more work experience than your classmates you may be qualified for a step up, however, typically companies recruit for standard new-MBA positions.
+Investigate the typical post-MBA title for your chosen industry and function to make sure you understand the specific career path.
+If you have significantly more work experience than your classmates, you may be qualified for a step up.
+However, typically companies recruit for standard new-MBA positions.

-Once you’ve decided what your career goals actually are, know that you’ve made a great first step in your application journey.
+Once you’ve decided on your career goals, know that you’ve made a significant first step in your application journey.
 Next, spend some serious time reflecting on how you can connect your career goals with your background and accomplishments.
 That way, you’ll create a cohesive story that will intrigue the admissions committee and—fingers crossed—trigger a coveted interview invitation.
 Good luck!